mygocode/prime/README.md

 # Prime Number Application
+## Interview Demo App
+This was my Interview demo application which I made for one of the company.
+> Requirement
+Create a web application that takes in a number and returns to the user the highest prime number lower than the input number.
+For example an input of 55 would return 53.
+Treat this like a real production application that you would be proud of.
+You will be graded on:
+    - Code readability and maintainability
+    - Test coverage
+    - Ease of deployment and best practices
+    - Git commit history
+    - Containerize your application for a one line build experience
+    - Use Golang (1.11 or above with module support) and/or typescript
+    - Host and run your application on a cloud provider.
+    - Anything else you would pay attention to in real production system

 ## Introduction
-This is a simple web application that takes in a number and return to the user the highest prime number lower than the input number.
-For example an input of 55 would return 53.
 Following tools are used to develop the appliation
 - Go language
 - VS code IDE